lecy/CityBikeNYC/ROUTES/README.md

 **Google credentialing**:  https://github.com/dkahle/ggmap

-If you have a Google API key, you can exceed the standard limits Google places on queries.
+If you have a Google API key, you can exceed the standard limits Google places on queries (currently 2,500 a day).

 https://developers.google.com/maps/web-services/

-The cost is currently $0.50 for 1,000 queries for geocoding or routes.
+The cost is currently $0.50 for 1,000 queries for calls geocoding or routes.

 By default, when ggmap is loaded it will set the following credentials and limits: